PawDevUK/Portfolio-react/README.md

 - [ ] Add some UI components to the Fitness App landing page.
 At the moment, it's very basic and needs some extra features to make better UX.
 - [x] Fix deployment for Fitness App.
-- [ ] Add fetching data and store it in indexDB on FitnessApp first page load to remove laging of the fetching the data.
-At the moment the data is fetched on the comonent mount and affects user exprience.
+- [ ] Add data fetching and store it in IndexedDB on the first FitnessApp page load to remove fetch lag.
+At the moment, data is fetched on component mount and affects user experience.
 - [ ] Fix deployment of the ChatBot.
 (Not sure if I should dedicate the time as there is plenty of other tasks to do.)
 - [x] Add the target=blank to cv link as it opens in the same tab/window and there is no return to portfolio option.
-- [ ] Fix spacing of the elements in the card.
+- [x] Fix spacing of the elements in the card.
-- [ ] Fix vertical spacing between cards as is greater than vertical.
+- [x] Fix vertical spacing between cards as is greater than vertical.
-- [ ] Add text to FilesConverto card.
+- [x] Add text to FilesConverto card.
 - [ ] Connect the visitor counter to backend and to DB.
-- [ ] Create the systme to combine the time line from other projects.
+- [x] Create a system to combine timelines from other projects.
 - [ ] Change the setting for PDF download to improve the download quality of the CV.
 - [ ] Make sure that component P is used for all paragraphs for consistency.
-- [ ] Reduce space between projects header and first project card.
+- [x] Reduce space between projects header and first project card.
 - [ ] Fix mobile menu links.
 - [ ] Remove "Why I use React?"
 - [ ] Connect visitor counter to back-end.